lyokha/nginx-haskell-module/README.md

 *Template-haskell* must also be built from here as soon as ghc seems to apply some magic when building it and I do not manage to get a compatible static archive when building from the list of dependent libraries as shown hereinafter.
+Make sure that version to build corresponds to that of the system *template-haskell* package (it holds true for most cases)!

 ```ShellSession
 $ cd ../libraries/template-haskell